 An HRIS (or HRMS) integration allows us to update your employee information in our system directly from your organization’s employee database.
 This ensures that your employee data is up-to-date as you use our tools, and it helps with the automation of user management, surveys, goals, recognition, feedback, and 1-on-1s.

-Do you use ADP as your HRIS provider?
-Click here for information specific to integrating with ADP.
+Do you use ADP Workforce Now® as your HRIS provider?
+Click here for information on integrating with ADP Workforce Now®.

 - From within Administration, click Integrations and then select HRIS/HRMS.